tomaztk/Python_programming/22/II.B - Exercises.md

 ```

-Difference between static dnd class method:
+Difference between static and class method:

-- use static - this should do somethign that has a relationshop with the cluss but not something that must be unique per instance!
+- use static - this should do something that has a relationship with the class but nothing to do that must be unique to the instance
-- use class - this should also do something that has a relationshop with the class, but usually, those are used to manipulate different structures of data to instantiate objects, like reading CSV file
+- use class - this should also do something that has a relationshop with the class, but usually used to manipulate different structures of data to instantiate objects, like reading CSV file